 The Negroni calls for three ingredients: gin, bitter aperitivo (generally Campari), and vermouth in equal parts.
 Served in a rock glass and garnished with an orange peel.
 Despite its apparent simplicity, the combination of the spiced notes from the vermouth, the bitterness of the Italian aperitivo and the dry nuances of the gin all create a complex and unique combination of flavors and textures.
 It’s a sophisticated cocktail with the vermouth contributing to the cocktail’s overall personality.

 Although its origin is not entirely clear, the most widely spread and accepted version is that the cocktail was created in Florence in 1919 at the Café Casoni.
 A member of the Negroni family asked the café’s bartender to give his drink a “kick” by substituting the soda water in his Americano cocktail with gin.
 After this twist, the drink began to make its way through the cafes and bars of the city and the region under the name Negroni.
 It became so popular that the Negroni family themselves, capitalizing on the drink’s success, started selling an already bottled version of the cocktail called Antico Negroni 1919.
-This was probably the earliest (RTD) ready-to-drink Negronis in cocktail history and one of the first for the beverage industry.
-On the other hand, On the other hand, another alternative origin supported by the descendants of the Count of Negroni conveys that he created the drink in 1857 while in Senegal.
+This was probably the earliest (RTD) ready-to-drink Negroni in cocktail history and one of the first for the beverage industry.
+On the other hand, another possibility for its origin, this one supported by the descendants of the Count of Negroni, conveys that he created the drink in 1857 while in Senegal.
 Even so, there are multiple theories, articles, and stories that argue for other origins.
 What can be fairly stated is that this cocktail has been enjoyed and appreciated around the world and rapidly growing in popularity after being created.

-Lustau and the Negroni World: Much More than one can expect.
+Lustau & The Negroni World: Much More than One Can Expect.

 The Negroni goes beyond its own legacy.
 Mezcal, aged rum, brandy de Jerez, sparkling white wine.
 White or rosé variations or just simply served with or without ice.
 Negroni gathers around itself a never-ending list of greatly crafted riffs that bring together infinite takes and styles for every personal preference.
 However, the structure of the classic recipe has remained the same in the majority of the cases.